prody/ProDy/doc/examples/atomic/hierview.rst

 ...
 <Chain: D from 3mkb (1196 atoms; 1 coordinate sets, active set index: 0)>

-It is also possible to get a :class:`list` of chains simply as follows:
+It is also possible to get a :func:`list` of chains simply as follows:

 >>> chains = list( hv )
 >>> chains # doctest: +SKIP